dang-jessika/Twitch-Data-Analysis/README.md

 ## Key Insights
 * **Language Trends:** Streamers broadcasting in Spanish, Arabic, Turkish and Portuguese showed a higher average growth rate compared to English-speaking channels.
-* **Maturity Rating:** Channels marked as 'Not Mature' had a higher viewer count on an average, suggesting the hype among youngsters.
+* **Maturity Rating:** Channels marked as 'Not Mature' had a higher viewer count on an average, suggesting more hype among youngsters.

 ## How to Run
 1. Open the `.ipynb` file in this repository.